 Marsh Boardwalk Trail

 The marsh boardwalk trail is barrier-free.
-However, near the end of the trail is a wooded path where you can see some of the unique chair tree’s that have been formed by storms and wind.
+However, near the end of the trail is a wooded path where you can see some of the unique chair trees that storms and wind have formed.
 This trail can get muddy and has roots that might make the use of strollers and wheelchairs difficult.

 Owen Point Trail